sigp/lighthouse/book/src/merge-migration.md

 using `--execution-jwt`.
 This is a mandatory form of authentication that ensures that Lighthouse has authority to control the execution engine.

+The execution engine connection must be **exclusive**, i.e. you must have one execution node per beacon node.
+The reason for this is that the beacon node _controls_ the execution node.
+Please see the [FAQ](#faq) for further information about why many:1 and 1:many configurations are not supported.

 ### Execution engine configuration

 Each execution engine has its own flags for configuring the engine API and JWT.
 Please consult